jennycoreholt/product-company-analysis/README.md

 <br>
 <br>

-## Predicting demand for MOV gift 'New Product'
+## Predicting demand for MOV gift.
 Based on 13 months of historical data, product unit prediction was calculated for the 'New Product' for each month of 2026, 2027 and 2028.
 33.75%
 22.36%